rwenz3l/quote-of-the-day/README.md

 > [The Cyanide and Happines Show S01E04 Cold Opening Sketch](https://www.youtube.com/watch?v=2m4a-bl4alo)

 > "If all you wanted was money you could just rob a bank."

+> Bane's rule, you don't understand a distributed computing problem until you can get it to fit on a single machine first.
+> hn u/bane

+> The reason I put stateless code as the highest priority is it's the easiest to reason about.
+Stateless logic functions the same whether run normally, in parallel or distributed.
+It's the easiest to test, since it requires very little setup code.
+And it's the easiest to scale up, since you just run another copy of it.
+Once you introduce state, your life gets significantly harder.
+> hn u/curun1r

+> you may not be extraordinary in any one field, but it isn't too hard to achieve extraordinary things due to a combination of skills in multiple fields if you work at it.

+> I think back on the deadline death marches and jumping on grenades to get projects back on schedule ... and every one of those deadlines was a sham.
+The products I sacrificed so much for were in the discount bin a year later.

+> I am not afraid of death, but I am afraid of the years of infirmity which often precedes it.
+I'm afraid of living the end of my life without my wife, but even more afraid of leaving her to finish life alone.

+> "You ever send a text that's so risky, you clean your entire house?"